canonical/ubuntu-core-docs/docs/reference/support-duration.md

 * For additional information applicable to customers under a Maintenance Agreement, please contact your designated Sales Director.

+Devices running the original `core` base from before November 2017 must update for their certificates to remain valid.

 ```{note}
 Supported Ubuntu Core components include the snap daemon (SnapD), the [kernel snap](https://ubuntu.com/kernel/lifecycle) and the [base](https://documentation.ubuntu.com/snapcraft/stable/reference/bases/#base-snap-reference) for each respective release.
 See {ref}`Inside Ubuntu Core <ref-inside-ubuntu-core_inside-ubuntu-core>` for details on how Ubuntu Core is composed, and the [Ubuntu Pro service description](https://canonical.com/legal/ubuntu-pro#ubuntu-pro-service-description) for Pro support coverage.
 ```